SiyuChenOxf/Modelling-for-CEA-shielding-and-LAAB/README.md

 Modelling for cost effectiveness of shielding and LAAB-PrEP amongst immunocompromised people
 * Intervention group: LAAB-PrEP + certain % of shielding
 * Comparator group: shielding
-## Cost-effectivness analysis based on sensitivity analysis
+## Cost-effectivness analysis
 We randomly sampled all parameters from big ranges listed in the template and generated a big matrix containing the corresponding inputs and economic & life-year outputs.
-We then plotted the cost-effectivness plane and willingness-to-pay curve.
+We then plotted the cost-effectivness plane and willingness-to-pay curve as shown in Fig 1.
  * inputs: 'LAAB_PrEP_template.csv'
- * outputs: 'LAAB_PrEP_outputs.csv'
+ * outputs: 'LAAB_PrEP_outputsnew.csv'
- * scripts: 'LAAB_PrEP_script.R'
+ * scripts: 'script_Fig1.R'

 ## Scenario analysis
 We studied three scenarios defined by $\eta$: shielding fatigue and $\rho$: reduction in shielding due to protecton with LAAB-PrEP.